taivokasper/opencopilot/README.md

 pip install opencopilot-ai
 ```

-### 2. Make a new python file to set up a minimal Copilot
+### 2. Create a new python file to set up a minimal Copilot
 For example, `copilot.py`, where you add the code from below.
 Also, add your own `openai_api_key`, which you can get [from here](https://platform.openai.com/account/api-keys).

 If you don't have access to `gpt-4`, change the variable to `gpt-3.5-turbo-16k`.